 UK judge refuses extradition of WikiLeaks founder Assange

-A British judge has rejected the United States’ request to extradite WikiLeaks founder Julian Assange to face espionage charges, saying it would be “oppressive” because of his mental health.
+A British judge on Monday rejected the United States’ request to extradite WikiLeaks founder Julian Assange to face espionage charges, saying he was likely to kill himself if held under harsh U.S. prison conditions.

-District Judge Vanessa Baraitser said Monday Assange was likely to commit suicide if sent to the U.S.
+District Judge Vanessa Baraitser ruled that extradition would be “oppressive” because of Assange's mental health.

+She said Assange was “a depressed and sometimes despairing man” who had the “intellect and determination” to circumvent any suicide prevention measures taken by prison authorities.

 U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of leaked military and diplomatic documents a decade ago.
 The charges carry a maximum sentence of 175 years in prison.